English | Español

 Good teachers will listen to your concerns with appreciation for your having the courage to raise them rather than with defensiveness.
 When possible, they will change what they do to make the class work better for you.
 At the very least, they will explain their reasons for what they do and why they cannot accommodate your wishes.

-3. Is the approach more action-oriented or talking-oriented?
+3. Is the approach more action-oriented or mostly discussion?

-In general, people remember more about what they have seen than what they have been told.
-People are more likely to be able to do what they have practiced them selves than what they have been shown to do or told to do.
+As Ben Franklin said, “Tell me, and I forget.
+Teach me, and I may remember.
+Involve me, and I learn.”
+Most people are more likely to remember what we have seen than what we have been told.
+And we are far more likely to be able to do what we have practiced ourselves than what they have been shown to do or told to do.

 Look for programs that involve showing more than explaining and that provide lots of opportunity for learning by doing.